dule-jo/DotNet.ExcelTypewriter/README.md

-worksheet.NewRowKeepColumn(2); // move to next 2 rows, but keep current column worksheet.Skip(); // move to next cell in current row worksheet.Skip(2); // move to next 2 cells in current row
+worksheet.NewRowKeepColumn(2); // move to next 2 rows, but keep current column worksheet.Skip(); // move to next cell in current row worksheet.Skip(2); // move to next 2 cells in current row worksheet.PrintAndGoDown("Hello World"); // print text in current cell and move to next row
 ```
 ## Merging cells
 ```